This page contains information for the APSU General Session. Information for other sessions will be made available by your Session Director.

 Arrival on all other days: Camp begins promptly at 9:00.
 Please sign-in your camper at the check-in tables in the MMC Lobby no earlier than 8:45 each day.
 On opening day, doors will open at 8:30.

-Dismissal: At the end of each day, you will sign-out your camper at the tables in the MMC lobby.
+Dismissal: At the end of each day, you will sign-out your camper at the tables in Base Camp (we will have signs posted).
 We want to ensure that each child returns home safely so please remember to sign-out.
 Children will not be released to anyone whose name was not included on the registration form.
 Please make arrangements with the camp director and your child’s counselor any day you need to arrive late or pick-up your camper early.

 Directions to Campus